 The CATS Personal Development Awards

 The CATS Personal Development award sponsored by Hartpury University is designed to award the person who has put the most dedication and effort into developing their career after using the CATS service.
-The judges will be looking for someone who has been proactive and has taken every opportunity available to develop themselves in the racing industry.
-Entries open on Wednesday 25th August and close on 4th October.
-All entries will be judged by the panel after which a shortlist of three will be announced and taken forward to a prestigious awards lunch on 29th October at Newmarket Racecourse where the winner will be chosen.
-The winner will receive a trophy and other prizes (prizes tbc).
+The judges look for someone who has been proactive and has taken every opportunity available to develop themselves in the racing industry.

 Maddy O Meara